Nestsiarenka/helm-template-preview-and-more/README.md

 Preview of your subchart templates should work as well.

+Preview uses `helm template` command with `--debug` flag.
+When there is an error in the chart you will see debug output of the template if it's available.
+And details of the error in the error toast.

 ## Requirements

 You need to have [Helm CLI](https://helm.sh/docs/intro/install/) installed and available in your PATH.
 Because preview runs 'helm template' command.